jbradforddillon/instant-api-py/README.md

 # What is this?

-This is essentially a python implementation of [waldoj's instant-api](https://github.com/waldoj/instant-api), but with a few handy bonus features.
+This is essentially a python implementation of [Waldo Jaquith's instant-api](https://github.com/waldoj/instant-api), but with a few handy bonus features.
 It creates a basic RESTful web service using a JSON file as source.

 # Usage